tekacs/continuator/README.md

 # continuator

 A small Rust helper for stitching AI generated video clips together.
-It speaks the OpenAI Video API, pulls down the rendered MP4s, and shells out to `ffmpeg` to extract the last frame as the seed for the next shot.
+It can talk to OpenAI’s Sora Video API _and_ Google’s Veo 3 Preview on Vertex AI, pulls down the rendered MP4s, and shells out to `ffmpeg` to extract the last frame as the seed for the next shot.
 The crate ships both a library (`continuator`) and a CLI.

 ## Requirements

 - Rust 1.80+
 - `ffmpeg` available on your `PATH`
-- `OPENAI_API_KEY` exported in your shell
+- For Sora: `OPENAI_API_KEY` exported in your shell
+- For Veo: a Google Cloud project with Vertex AI enabled, a location such as `us-central1`, and either
+  - `gcloud auth print-access-token` available on your `PATH` (continuator will call it on demand), or
+  - a short-lived OAuth token exported as `--gcp-access-token`/`$GCP_ACCESS_TOKEN`

 ## CLI quickstart